Church of Mount Bokor

-The Church of Mount Bokor (ព្រះវិហារភ្នំបូកគោ) also known as the Old Catholic Church of Bokor Mountain is second-oldest standing Roman Catholic church in the Kingdom of Cambodia atop the Bokor Hill station.
+The Church of Mount Bokor (ព្រះវិហារភ្នំបូកគោ) also known as the Old Catholic Church of Bokor Mountain is second-oldest standing Roman Catholic church in the Kingdom of Cambodia atop the Bokor Hill Station.
 Built in the 1920s, it is one of the few churches in Cambodia to have survived the systematic destruction of churches and pagodas under the terror of the Khmer Rouge.
 Currently in ruins, a restoration project is under development.

 History

 A church on top of Mount Bokor

 The works of construction for the church of Mount Bokor began in 1919.
 The church was wanted by Father Bernard, a Catholic missionary in Cambodia, and with the financial support of Father Nicolas Couvreur, former procurator of the Paris Foreign Missions Society.
 The construction work was directed by French cartographer Noël Salvarelli, commissioned by the local authorities to build the access road to the new mountain station of Mount Bokor, where is son was baptized once the church was completed.

-On March, after nearly ten years of hard work, due to the remoteness and the logistical difficulties specific to the place, the apostolic vicar Monsignor Jean-Claude Bouchut celebrated the blessing of the church with seven other priests in the presence of the Resident-Superior from Cambodia, Madame Le Fol, as well as many Christians from Phnom Penh and Kampot.
+In March 1928, after nearly ten years of hard work, due to the remoteness and the logistical difficulties specific to the place, the apostolic vicar Monsignor Jean-Claude Bouchut celebrated the blessing of the church with seven other priests in the presence of the Resident-Superior from Cambodia, Madame Le Fol, as well as many Christians from Phnom Penh and Kampot.
 The blessing of the bell took place later on the same day and Madame Le Fol, wife of the Resident General, was its godmother while Monsieur Richomme, explorer of the Richomme Trail between Kratié and Saigon was chosen as godfather.